Jackson Sirica

 These include:

-Jackson also has expertise in compulsory purchase.
-He has spoken on this topic at Chambers’ annual Planning Day in 2024, and is currently instructed by a local council (led by Harriet Townsend KC) in a valuation dispute in the Upper Tribunal.
+Jackson also has a particular interest in compulsory purchase law.
+He has recently been instructed by a local authority (led by Harriet Townsend KC) in a complex, long-running, and high value dispute on land valuation in the Upper Tribunal.

 Jackson Sirica welcomes instructions across all areas of licensing law, and acts for both licensees and local authorities.
 He recently appeared for a local authority in the Magistrates’ Court, where, following witness evidence, the Court upheld the LA’s decision to revoke a license on “fit and proper” grounds.
 He also assisted a major private-hire business in obtaining a license to continue operating.